-This pilot study investigated incorporating detection dogs in ongoing efforts to identify watercraft carrying zebra mussels (Dreissena polymorpha) and quagga mussels (Dreissena rostriformis bugensis) at watercraft inspection station checkpoints in Alberta and Montana.
+The pilot study investigated the possibility of incorporating detection dogs into ongoing efforts to identify watercraft carrying zebra mussels (Dreissena polymorpha) and quagga mussels (Dreissena rostriformis bugensis) at watercraft inspection stations in Alberta and Montana.

 - train dogs to detect adult zebra and quagga mussels by scent on a watercraft